Phillocity/Cats_Classified/README.md

 ## The Cat Breed Archive

-A simple app that showcases cat breeds using [The Cat API](https://thecatapi.com/), allows searching by cat breed names with autocomplete and a random button, and renders information such as:
+A simple app that showcases cat breeds using [The Cat API](https://thecatapi.com/), created with Desktop 1980x1080 dimensions with no responsive design currently.
+It allows searching by cat breed names with autocomplete and a random button, and renders information such as:
   * Name
   * Country Origin
   * Life Span